preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 .. image:: admin-dashboard-underused-pages-76.png

-Note the list to the right, of pages that has not been vsitied for a very long time.
+Note the list to the right, of pages that has not been visited for a very long time.
 For more information on the lists, see below.

 What should be considered underused content is defined in the Metrics settings, see link above.